earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 time.Sleep(1 * time.Second)
 ~~~

-An initialised goroutine receives data sent through the channels.
-It executes the `case` condition in the `select` statement block based on which goroutine receives the transmitted data first.
-The goroutine runs after a delay, just before the `main` program ends.
+A goroutine waits for data sent through channels.
+It then executes a case based on which goroutine gets the data first.
+This goroutine runs with a delay, right before the main program finishes.

-Below is the complete code snippet for the select statement.
+Here's the full thing:

 ~~~{.go caption="select.go"}
 package main